'It just took over my heart': Pawhuska's Mason Gilkey went from hoops to Oklahoma State football

 Within minutes, Gilkey was catching passes in the gym while a friend filmed on a cell phone.
 Gilkey sent the clips to Dunn.

 The next day, Dunn called Hennesy and said an offer was coming.
-Gilkey was a perfect fit for an outside receiver position, but the Cowboys were planning to sign only one in his spot.
+Gilkey was a perfect fit for an outside receiver position, but the Cowboys were only planning to sign one in his spot.
 Hennesy immediately called Gilkey to the weight room, where he informed his star about what was coming.

 But Hennesy still told Gilkey to take his time with a decision.
 At least, sleep on it.